subrockmann/artsificial/README.md

 ## Generating art with neural networks

-This project uses the [OpenVINO™ toolkit](https://docs.openvinotoolkit.org/) to deploy a deep learning solution for Art Generation with Compositional Pattern Producing Networks, while exploring the possibilities for the different patterns and color palletes that can be produced.
+This project uses the [OpenVINO™ toolkit](https://docs.openvinotoolkit.org/) to deploy a deep learning solution for Art Generation with Compositional Pattern Producing Networks, while exploring the possibilities for the different patterns and color palettes that can be produced.

 ### Project's story

-All of us had the chance to be selected for the Intel® Edge AI Scholaship Challenge at Udacity.
+All of us had the chance to be selected for the Intel® Edge AI Scholarship Challenge at Udacity.
 Before that we had won the Secure and Private AI Scholarship Challenge by Facebook AI and were selected for a follow up Nanodegree Scholarship at Udacity, during which we successfuly graduated from the Computer Vision Nanodegree.